Riddle of the Sphinx (video game)

-Riddle of the Sphinx is a vertically-scrolling action-adventure game written by Bob Smith for the Atari 2600 and published by Imagic in 1982.
-The player, as the Prince of Egypt, must collect treasures and gain strength to rescue the land from a terrible curse.

-Smith wrote several other games for Imagic, including Star Voyager and Dragonfire.
+Riddle of the Sphinx is a 1982 vertically-scrolling action-adventure game written by Bob Smith for the Atari 2600 and published by Imagic.
+As the Prince of Egypt, the player must collect treasures and gain strength to rescue the land from a terrible curse.
+It was Smith's second game after leaving Atari for Imagic, following Star Voyager.
+Smith wanted to branch out from shoot 'em up games and was inspired by the Rosicrucian Egyptian Museum in San Jose, California.